mqkhilji/sql-challenge/README.md

   7. Employees in Sales and Development Departments: This query lists all employees in both the Sales and Development departments, including their employee number, last name, first name, and department name.

   8. Frequency of Employee Last Names: This query provides a frequency count of all employee last names in descending order, indicating how many employees share each last name.

+    ### File: EmployeeSQL.sql for all the queries and analysis